dapr/docs/daprdocs/content/en/reference/api/distributed_lock_api.md

 Field | Description
 ---- | -----------
-resourceId  | The ID of the resource to lock lockOwner  | The name of the lock owner.
+resourceId  | The ID of the resource to lock.
+Can be any value lockOwner  | The name of the lock owner.
 Should be set to a unique value per-request expiryInSeconds  | The time in seconds to hold the lock before it expires